jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 For example,
-we can choose to give them something they expect, provoking familiarity, give them something they didn't expect but are also familiar with, provoking surprise and hopefully delight, delay meeting their expectations, provoking tension, and so on.
+we can choose to give them something they expect, provoking familiarity;
+give them something they didn't expect but are also familiar with, provoking surprise and hopefully delight;
+delay meeting their expectations, provoking tension;
+and so on.

-### The Hero's Journey
+### The hero's journey

-Additionally,
-"harmonic functions" can be used to tell a kind of story, similar in some ways to the _Hero's Journey_ narrative archetype: the hero goes on an adventure, is victorious in a decisive crisis, and comes home transformed.
+"Harmonic functions" can be used to tell a kind of story, similar in some ways to the "hero's journey" narrative pattern which is common in myths and stories across many cultures.

+In both the hero's journey and in functional harmonic progressions, the hero goes on an adventure, is victorious in a decisive crisis, and comes home transformed.